 The International Contemporary Ensemble is presenting a monograph concert of my works on July 11 at Mount Tremper Arts, followed on July 12 by a concert of music by Christian Wolff (including a world premiere written for ICE).

-2014 will also bring premieres of a new work for large chorus and percussion quartet, a commission led by the La Jolla Symphony Chorus, directed by David Chase, and red fish blue fish.
+2014 will bring premieres of a new work for large chorus and percussion quartet, a commission led by the La Jolla Symphony Chorus, directed by David Chase, and red fish blue fish.
 For more information and to join the consortium, please visit CulturePath.

 The 2013 Mostly Mozart Festival presented a program of my works, performed by ICE, including the world premiere of a Ghostlight for prepared piano, written for Jacob Greenberg, and my song cycle On the Nature of Thingness with soprano Tony Arnold and 10 instrumentalists.

 Spoleto Festival USA presented a monograph concert of my music in June, 2013, including Bells, On speaking a hundred names, and my string quartet Skrzyp Skrzyń.